-Works are restricted to areas of made ground on the A1 carriageway surface, with access to the scheme gained via the A1 mainline as per TM restraints.
-TM will employ night-time road closures of the southbound carriageway with a signed diversion in place via the A1107 between Tower Farm and Eyemouth.
-Furthermore, there are no community assets with connectivity to the scheme extents that have the potential to be impacted.
-As such, the proposed works impacts on road traffic accidents are assessed to be of negligible magnitude.
+Works are restricted to areas of made ground on the A1 carriageway surface, with access to the scheme gained via the A1 mainline.
+TM will employ ten nighttime full road closures with a signed diversion.
+As such, the proposed works' impacts on road traffic accidents are assessed to be of negligible magnitude.